Linda Lee Cadwell

-Linda Claire Emery Lee Cadwell (née Emery; born March 21, 1945) is a retired American teacher and writer, the widow of martial artist and actor Bruce Lee (1940–1973), and the mother of actor Brandon Lee (1965–1993) and actress Shannon Lee (born 1969).
-She is the author of the Bruce Lee biography Bruce Lee: The Man Only I Knew, upon which the film Dragon: The Bruce Lee Story (1993) is based, as well as the founder, a former trustee of, and an unpaid advisor of the Bruce Lee Foundation.
+Linda Claire Emery Lee Cadwell (née Emery; born March 21, 1945) is an American retired teacher and writer, the widow of martial artist and actor Bruce Lee (1940–1973), and the mother of actor Brandon Lee (1965–1993) and actress Shannon Lee (born 1969).
+She is the author of the Bruce Lee biography Bruce Lee: The Man Only I Knew, upon which the film Dragon: The Bruce Lee Story (1993) is based, as well as the founder, former trustee, and unpaid advisor of the Bruce Lee Foundation.

-Life and career
+Early life

-She was born and raised in Everett, Washington, the daughter of Vivian R. (née Hester; 1911–1998) and Everett Emery (1910–1950).
+Cadwell was born and raised in Everett, Washington, the daughter of Vivian R. (née Hester; 1911–1998) and Everett Emery (1910–1950).
 Her family was Baptist and of Swedish, Irish, and English descent.
+Cadwell's father died of a heart attack when she was five years old; she, her mother, and older sister subsequently moved to Seattle, where she attended Edward Meany Junior High.
+When Cadwell was eight, her mother remarried to a man who she says "did not participate in being a parent to us, not as a Dad and not financially at all either."